Fire protection

 Fire protection is the study and practice of mitigating the unwanted effects of potentially destructive fires.
 It involves the study of the behaviour, compartmentalisation, suppression and investigation of fire and its related emergencies, as well as the research and development, production, testing and application of mitigating systems.
-In structures, be they land-based, offshore or even ships, the owners and operators are responsible to maintain their facilities in accordance with a design-basis that is rooted in laws, including the local building code and fire code, which are enforced by the authority having jurisdiction.
+In structures, be they land-based, offshore or even ships, owners and operators may be responsible for maintaining their facilities in accordance with a design-basis rooted in law, including local building and fire codes.

-Buildings must be constructed in accordance with the version of the building code that is in effect when an application for a building permit is made.
-Building inspectors check on compliance of a building under construction with the building code.
-Once construction is complete, a building must be maintained in accordance with the current fire code, which is enforced by the fire prevention officers of a local fire department.
+Buildings must be maintained in accordance with the current fire code, enforced by fire prevention officers of a local fire department.
 In the event of fire emergencies, Firefighters, fire investigators, and other fire prevention personnel are called to mitigate, investigate and learn from the damage of a fire.
-Lessons learned from fires are applied to the authoring of both building codes and fire codes.

 Classifying fires

 When deciding on what fire protection is appropriate for any given situation, it is important to assess the types of fire hazards that may be faced.

-Some jurisdictions operate systems of classifying fires using code letters.
-Whilst these may agree on some classifications, they also vary.
-Below is a table showing the standard operated in Europe and Australia against the system used in the United States.
+Some jurisdictions operate systems of classifying fires using letter codes.

-1 Technically there is no such thing as a "Class E" fire, as electricity itself does not burn.
-However, it is considered a dangerous and very deadly complication to a fire, therefore using the incorrect extinguishing method can result in serious injury or death.
-Class E, however generally refers to fires involving electricity, therefore a bracketed E, "(E)" denoted on various types of extinguishers.

 Fires are sometimes categorized as "one alarm", "two alarm", "three alarm" (or higher) fires.
-There is no standard definition for what this means quantifiably, though it always refers to the level response by the local authorities.
-In some cities, the numeric rating refers to the number of fire stations that have been summoned to the fire.
+There is no standard definition for what this means, though it always refers to the level of response by local authorities.
+In some cities the numeric rating refers to the number of fire stations that have been summoned to the fire.
 In others, the number counts the number of "dispatches" for additional personnel and equipment.